 Courses: Units

 BANK 102 Mortgage Brokerage and Banking 4

 BANK 108 Principles of Loan Closing 4

-Total lin itc - R

 \A Certificate of Performance is a departmental award that does not appear on the student's transcript.
 All courses must be completed within the San Diego Community College District.